irvingpop/honeycomb-opentelemetry-swift/README.md

 The following auto-instrumentation libraries are automatically included:
 * [MetricKit](https://developer.apple.com/documentation/metrickit) data is automatically collected.

+### UIKit Instrumentation

+UIKit views will automatically be instrumented, emitting `viewDidAppear` and `viewDidDisappear` events.
+Both have the following attributes:

+- `title` - Title of the view, if provided.
+- `nibName` - The name of the view controller's nib file, if one was specified.
+- `animated` - true if the transition to/from this view is animated, false if it isn't.
+- `className` - name of the swift/objective-c class this view controller has.

 ## Manual Instrumentation
 ### SwiftUI View Instrumentation